jasonknight/hyde/README.md

 # Basic Idea

 You create a series of files with markdown in them, the program recursively compiles them to HTML in the target directory in the same structure.
 Files named with an `_` are special and not compiled.
 ANY file not named with an `_` will end up in the target directory, and ALL files are run through the templating engine.
-Files named with `.md` are run through the templating engine and then wrapped in the `layout`.
+Files named with `.md` are wrapped in the `layout`, then run through the templating engine, then the Markdown engine.

 If you DON'T want to use layouts (or just for a directory), then create a `_layout.html` file with just the action tag `{{.Content}}` and then handle header and footer, or whatever on a per file basis.

+You can setup variables on a per file basis by placing action code in a shebang line.

+`#! {{$title = "This is the page title"}}`

+Notice that it is '#!{SPACE}' not simply '#!'.
+You can set any variables you want, like meta_descriptions and so on, or select specific CSS.
+The system doesn't require ANY of this, it's all based on how you do the layout.
+You can echo out the default layout with the command:

+`./hyde -layout`

 # Special files